SB 257: PARENT Act.

 Enacted

-This bill, the Pregnancy As a Recognized Event for Nondiscriminatory Treatment (PARENT) Act, would make pregnancy a triggering event for purposes of enrollment or changing a health benefit plan.
-The bill would prohibit a health care service plan contract or disability insurance policy issued, amended, or renewed on or after January 1, 2026, that provides coverage for maternity services or newborn and pediatric care services from taking specified actions based on the circumstances of conception, including denying, limiting, or seeking reimbursement for maternity services or newborn and pediatric care services because the enrollee or insured is acting as a gestational carrier.
-Because a willful violation of these provisions by a health care service plan would be a crime, the bill would impose a state-mandated local program.
+This bill, the PARENT Act, would make pregnancy a triggering event for purposes of enrollment or changing a health benefit plan.
+Because a willful violation of this provision by a health care service plan would be a crime, the bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.